DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-pokemon-go-catches-all-your-data.markdown

 {% include tweet_quote.html quote_text="Pokémon GO has been installed by thousands and the developer has full access to their Google accounts!" %}

+**Update:** Ari Rubinstein from Slack has [dived deeper](https://gist.github.com/arirubinstein/fd5453537436a8757266f908c3e41538) and performed an analysis of what can be done with tokens obtained using this authentication flow.
+It appears additional steps must be performed to obtain a full access token.
+These steps *are* possible for Pokemon GO, as it is granted access to the necessary APIs, though the app does not appear to be using them.
+This issue may be attributed to programming mistakes and a permissive API on the part of Google.
+Both Google and Niantic are looking into the issue and attempting to provide a fix as soon as possible.

 -----

 ## A Pokémon fan's dream game